How to Select Your Ketubah Text

 Custom Translation

 Have you written your own ketubah text that you would like to have translated into modern Hebrew?
 No problem!
 Just select the Custom Translation option at checkout and then email your custom text to us at orders@inkwithintent.com.
 One of our certified, professional translators from Israel will do a careful translation of your text.
-You will also have an opportunity to review the translation with your Rabbi and request any corrections to the text before your ketubah is finalized.
+You will also have an opportunity to review the translation with your Rabbi before your ketubah is finalized.